stalincisco/nginx-repo/nginx-All Commands.md

     $ systemctl stop nginx ( to start nginx)
     $ systemctl enable nginx ( to enable nginx even after reboot of the server)
     $ history

+## Configure Project demo

+    $ systemctl restart nginx ( to stop and restart nginx)
+    $ systemctl reload nginx ( to reload the nginx)
+    $ nginx -t (to verfy is the configuration file is okay)